nios-students/docs/wiki/other-materials.md

 # Copyright Statement

 All  student made notes, practical files (namely 330,663 and 336) are sebject to © nios-Students Contributors 2024.
-Thw above listed can not modified nor allowed to sell without the permission of web developer and writer.
+The above listed can not modified nor allowed to sell without the permission of web developer and writer.